PedroMat8/beamhardening/README.md

 ## **How to use it**
 **1. Environment set up**
 Download requirements.txt.
-In prompt or terminal:
+In a terminal type the following:
 ```
 conda create --name <env> --file requirements.txt
 ```